AppendixPi/OLED-Creator/README.md

 The OLED Creator is a simple tool that allows you to draw what you want and generate the code compatible to any monochrome 128x64 oled display with a SSD1306 driver or similar.
 It is also possible to import a monochrome .bmp Image, edit it and export the C code of it.

+Note: the .bmp image to import must have a monochrome format and a size of 128 X 64.

 ![](SS/OLED_Creator_beta_OHW.JPG)

 The "Oled Creator beta.zip" file contains a folder with the software and libraries (you need to extract everything before execute the the .exe file) and a folder with some test files you can load into the software.